emilymech/Word_V_World/README.md

     * move some of the important variables from the wiki-extractor code to params.py
     * add other important variables related to corpus processing to params.py
 * add script that combines output files created by multiple machines with same params to form a single corpus
+* do not save bodies.txt to shred drive during job - do only after job completed

 ## Running the script